 You have the right to challenge any prerequisite.
 A prerequisite or corequisite challenge requires written documentation, explanation of alternative course work, background, abilities, or other evidence which has adequately prepared you for the target course.
 A Prerequisite or Corequisite Challenge Petition can be obtained from the Admissions & Records Office, the Counseling Center, or an Education Center or Site.
-Reasons for seeking a Prerequisite and Corequisite Challenge Petition In addition, enrollment fee waivers are available at the Financial Aid & Scholarships Office or in the class sched
+Reasons for seeking a Prerequisite and Corequisite Challenge Petition may include one or more of the following:

-- 1. A prerequisite or corequisite has not been made reasonably available. - 2.
-A prerequisite or corequisite has not been established in accordance with the district's process for establishing prerequisites and corequisites. - 3.
-You can provide evidence of having the knowledge or ability needed to succeed in the course despite not meeting the prerequisite or corequisite. - 4.
-You may challenge other limitations on enrollment. - 5.
-You may challenge a prerequisite or corequisite established to protect the health and safety of himself, herself, and/or others. - 6.
-A prerequisite, corequisite, or limitation on enrollment is discriminatory or applied in a discriminatory manner. - 7.
+- 1. A prerequisite or corequisite has not been made reasonably available. - A prerequisite or corequisite has not been established in accordance with the District's process for establishing prerequisites and corequisites. - You can provide evidence of having the knowledge or ability needed to succeed in the course despite not meeting the prerequisite or corequisite. - 4.
+You may challenge other limitations on enrollment. - You may challenge a prerequisite or corequisite established to protect the health and safety of himself, herself, and/or others. - A prerequisite, corequisite, or limitation on enrollment is discriminatory or applied in a discriminatory manner. - 7.
 A prerequisite or corequisite is in violation of Title 5.